wp-plugins/wp-geshi-highlight/readme.txt

 == Screenshots ==
 1. This screenshot shows WP-GeSHi-Highlight in action.
 Furthermore, it visualizes how code blocks on the same page can have different styles (very easy to accomplish using WP-GeSHi-Highlight).
 Possibly this screenshot is out of date regarding the styling details.

 == Changelog ==
-= 1.1.0 (2013-xx-xx)=
+= 1.1.0 (2013-06-22)=
-* Create default style in compatibility with Twentythirteen theme.
+* Adjust default style for compatibility with Twentythirteen theme.
 * Remove GeSHi's hard-coded font-size and line-height code styles.
-* Make box shadow and border radius a bit less intense in default style.
+* Reduce box shadow and border radius in default style.
 * Slightly increase top and bottom padding in default style.

 = 1.0.8 (2013-01-17) =